Pedropabu82/bot4/README.md

 ## Sample data

 Example trade logs are stored in the `data/` directory.
+Only a short sample (`data/trade_log_sample.csv`) is kept under version control.
-The scripts expect `data/trade_log.csv` to exist and will append new entries to it.
+The scripts expect `data/trade_log.csv` to exist and will append new entries to it, so copy the sample or create an empty CSV before running.
 Backtests require data in this file; if it's empty the results will also be empty.